HADAS496/comics-and-Reaganomics-/index.md

 # May 1975,

+{%
-{% include figure.html
+include scrollybox/bg.html
-  class="center"
-  height="50vh"
-  width="130%"
+height="vh"
 image-path="/scrollstory/images/for my project/joker1975 g.png"
-  title=""
 %}

 DC Comics made a very bold move.
 After alost two decades when Joker almost disappeared and was more of a goofy harmless prankster  rather than a serious criminal and threat to Batman-  the comic company decided on launching a dedicated series all for him.